Gastric Restrictive Surgery

 pulse, and breathing are stable and you are alert, you will be taken to your hospital

 You may get pain medicine as needed, either by a nurse or by giving it yourself through

 You will be encouraged to move around while you are in bed, and then to get out of

 bed and walk around as your strength improves.
 The first time you get up, ask the

-nurse to help you, so you do not fall or faint.
-It is important for you to move around
+nurse to help you, so you don't fall or faint.
+It's important for you to move around

 soon after your surgery to prevent blood clots.